1982 Caesars Palace Grand Prix: Background

 When the 1982 Formula One schedule was first released in October 1981, the Caesars Palace Grand Prix was scheduled for Saturday, October 16, 1982.

 In anticipation of the second year in Las Vegas, race organizers attempted to make the weekend even larger by also scheduling a CART Indy car race.
 The weekend would consist of a Can-Am race on Friday, the Formula One Grand Prix on Saturday, then the track would be converted to an oval for Indy cars on Sunday.

 Shortly after CART announced their 1982 schedule confirming the Las Vegas race twin bill, the Fédération Internationale du Sport Automobile (FISA) announced the Caesars Palace Grand Prix would be moved to September 25.
 Jean-Marie Balestre, head of FISA, explained this was done to shorten the one-month wait between the Italian Grand Prix and the Caesars Palace Grand Prix.
 It was also done so the American television broadcaster, NBC, would not have a conflict with their coverage of the 1982 World Series being held the same weekend.
-This new date was in conflict with CART's previously scheduled race at Michigan International Speedway.
+This new date, however, was in conflict with CART's previously scheduled race at Michigan International Speedway.
 Furthermore, FISA prevented any future F1-IndyCar combination weekends by instituting a rule that banned two open-wheel series with engines over two liters from competing at the same venue on the same weekend.

 In response, CART president John Frasco said, "I don't know all the politics, but it's pretty obvious FISA doesn't want to race with us...
-I didn't think we were competing against each other because we would be racing on different configurations.
+I didn't think we were competing against each other because we would be racing on track's different configurations.
 Caesars Palace thought the doubleheader concept was fascinating, so did Bernie Ecclestone, and so did we.
 But obviously, other people involved didn't feel that way."